 - Avoid extreme temperatures: Temperature changes in your mouth can cause cracks.
 To avoid cracks in teeth or veneers, you should avoid exposing your teeth to large temperature changes.
 A good example might be if you drink a cup of very hot coffee with a glass of ice water on the side.

-- Don’t bite on hard things: Everyone knows that biting on hard things can cause your teeth to break, but for some reason, everyone still does it.
-If your teeth are very strong, you might even get away with this more than 99% of the time, but eventually the day will come when your teeth aren’t strong enough to withstand the pressure.
-So even if your teeth are still strong, it’s better to take good care of them so they’ll stay healthy for a larger portion of your life.
-Doing so will also ensure that you can enjoy your dental veneers for many years to come.
+- Don’t bite on hard things: Everyone knows that biting on hard things can cause your teeth to break.
+But for some reason, everyone still does it.
+If your teeth are very strong, you might even get away with this more than 99% of the time.
+But one day, your teeth won’t be strong enough to withstand the pressure.
+So, even if your teeth are strong, it’s better not to risk it with chewing on ice.
+Being careful will ensure that you can enjoy your dental veneers for many years to come.

 - Large chip: If the veneer has a large chip, there’s a good chance your dentist will recommend that you replace it.